 Fertilize a couple of times a year with a standard, all-purpose liquid houseplant fertilizer.

-The Dracaena plant have very few problems, but if you do experience trouble with brown leaf tips, it may be an indication your plant needs more water and a bit more humidity.
+The Dracaena plant has very few problems, but if you experience trouble with brown leaf tips, it may indicate your plant needs more water and a bit more humidity.

 What Are Some of the Most Popular Types of Dracaena Plants?